onap/policy-parent/docs/development/devtools/apex-s3p.rst

 .. image:: images/apex_s3p_jm-1.png
 .. image:: images/apex_s3p_jm-2.png

-:download:`result.zip <apex-s3p-results/apex_s3p_results.zip>`
+download:`result.zip <apex-s3p-results/apex_s3p_results.zip>`

 Setting up Performance Tests in APEX
 ++++++++++++++++++++++++++++++++++++

 The Performance test is performed on a similar setup to the Stability test.
 JMeter will send a large number of REST requests and will then retrieve those requests.

-Performnce test plan will be the same as the stability test plan except for some differences listed below:
+Performance test plan will be the same as the stability test plan except for some differences listed below:

 - Increase the number of threads from 5 to 60.
 - Reduce test time to ninety minutes.